dsoft/yii2-abcms-multilanguage/README.md

 <a class="<?= (Yii::$app->language == 'en') ? 'active' : ''; ?>" href="<?= Url::current(['lang' => 'en']) ?>">En</a>
 ```

-## Enable multi language support in your model and crud:
+## Enable translation for your models and CRUDs:

 ### 1. Migration:
 ```bash